 Under the banner of the European Economic Community, Rome established the precursor to the EU institutions as we know them today.
-It is therefore fitting that, to coincide with the treaty’s 60th anniversary on 25 March this year, our friends at United Europe are launching a new Rome Manifesto in which a set of young thinkers will aim to “redefine Europe’s mission”.
+It is therefore fitting that, to coincide with the treaty’s 60th anniversary on 25 March this year, our friends at United Europe in cooperation with Villa Vigoni are launching a new Rome Manifesto in which a set of young thinkers will aim to “redefine Europe’s mission”.

 Here at PDU, we welcome an injection of new ideas into the rather stale debate on the future of the EU.
 There has been much generalisation over the last few years about the need for a new narrative or common cultural identity, there is still a dearth of serious thinking about reforming Europe’s system of government.
 Europe’s has deep structural problems.
 Trying to find better ways of selling to the public some positive aspects of European integration won’t move us forward.
 Neither should we focus too much on cultural identity, which historically is only formed within a given political entity after its full political unification.

 For this reason, we will be most attentive to the findings of the working group chaired by Professor Filippo Taddei, which is tasked with considering the best ways of reorganising the EU’s institutions and decision-making procedures.

 Only from these firm foundations can a proper sense of shared identity and destiny begin to grow.